jithusunny/jithusunny.github.io/content/posts/6-exploring-programming-paradigms.md

 draft = false
 +++

+Summary: Checking out some ideas on how to code well

 ## Indecision
 In the last one, I had resolved to build the backend for Zuperb in two frameworks - Flask and NestJS.
 After that, I was thinking Express is better than NestJS.
 I think I'm swinging between 'batteries-included' so that I can quickly build things vs. 'bare-bones' so that I can have more control and not carry things I don't need.